sfigg/commercialization-public/docset/customize/mdm/developersetup-ddf.md

 # DeveloperSetup DDF file

 > [!WARNING]
-> Some information relates to prereleased product which may be substantially modified before it's commercially released.
+> Some information relates to prereleased product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 This topic shows the OMA DM device description framework (DDF) for the DeveloperSetup configuration service provider.
-This CSP was added in the next major update of Windows 10.
+This CSP was added in Windows 10, version 1703.

 ``` syntax
 <?xml version="1.0" encoding="UTF-8"?>